lclarkmichalek/rfsb/README.md

 ### L - Loving it

 I like my machines.
 Sometimes I **log** onto them.
 When I do, I like stuff to be available.
-RFSB lets me make things available, without introducing overhead.
+RFSB lets me make things available without introducing overhead.

 I add myself as a user.